-Laura Schwinn is President of W. R. Grace & Co.'s Specialty Catalysts business, a publicly traded specialty chemicals company.
-Prior to this, Ms. Schwinn was CEO of C&C Reservoirs, a privately-owned, global company that provides reservoir knowledge used to derive detailed insight across the E&P lifecycle.
-Ms. Schwinn joined C&C from Halliburton, one of the world's largest oil field service companies, where she was Global Vice President of the Drill Bits and Services division.
+Laura Schwinn is President of W. R. Grace & Co.'s Specialty Catalysts business, previously a publicly traded specialty chemicals company recently acquired by privately-held global industrial company, Standard Industries Holdings, Inc. Prior to this, Ms. Schwinn was CEO of C&C Reservoirs, a privately-owned, global company that provides reservoir knowledge used to derive detailed insight across the E&P lifecycle.
+Ms. Schwinn joined C&C from Halliburton, one of the world's largest oilfield service companies, where she was Global Vice President of the Drill Bits and Services division.
+She has been awarded her NACD.DC designation by the National Association of Corporate Directors.